 … No listener would guess that the highly charged, melodic music of black church-goers had anything to do with this score… He might have been better off giving the music and abstract title.
 Without an identifying blaze, the listener would have a better chance to hear it plain.

 In four movements.
 “Hallelujah” is a strong and stirring opener.
 Play this for someone who knows 20th century music and see if they can guess the composer!
 Even better is the following “Blues.”
-While it’s not a blues—how could it be, if it’s being played by a symphony orchestra?—it’s not inappropriately titled, either (Lawrence Leighton Smith conducting the Louisville Orchestra, from The Louisville Orchestra First Edition Series: Morton Gould, recorded 1985):
+While it’s not a blues—how could it be, if it’s being played by a symphony orchestra?—it’s not inappropriately titled, either.

 The final two movements, “Rag” and “Stomp” are a little less charismatic, but still enjoyable, especially in their more chaotic moments.
 The recording is OK, but we need one with more rhythmic authority, especially from the percussion section.

 StringMusic (1994) won the Pulitzer Prize for music in 1995.
 Despite that seal of approval, StringMusic hasn’t really entered the repertory.
-I’m rather surprised that there seem to be no performances scheduled this season for Gould’s 100th.
-It’s too bad, as it is a genuine valedictory, offering the best from a major composer in the final years before his death 1996.
+There seem to be no performances scheduled this season for Gould’s 100th, which is too bad, as it is a genuine valedictory, offering the best from a major composer in the final years before his death 1996.

 In five movements.
-“Prelude” begins mysteriously before finding a new way to enjoy the canonical cycle of fifths beloved by Bach, Schumann, Kern, and so many others (David Alan Miller conducting the Albany Symphony Orchestra, from Morton Gould: Orchestra Music, recorded 1997):
+“Prelude” begins mysteriously before finding a new way to enjoy the canonical cycle of fifths beloved by Bach, Schumann, Kern, and so many others.

 “Tango” sounds like it will be another pretentious symphonic dance but this one has honest swagger and bite.
 Next, the central “Dirge” is long bel canto over walking bass:

-Perhaps realizing that his true strength lies in melodic slow movements, Gould follows “Dirge” with a short lovely “Ballad” that suggests one of his long-ago pop arrangements in more opulent finery.
+Gould follows “Dirge” with a short lovely “Ballad” that suggests one of his long-ago pop arrangements in more opulent finery.
 Finally, the old professional gives us a stomping “Strum.”
-It’s not my favorite style of Gould, but undoubtedly he’s learned to give a lay audience reason to applaud enthusiastically at the end of an unfamiliar work.
+This kind of hoe-down is not my favorite style of Gould, but undoubtedly he’s learned to give a lay audience reason to applaud enthusiastically at the end of an unfamiliar work.